Groton School

 Groton School is a private, college-preparatory, day and boarding school located in Groton, Massachusetts, United States.
 It is affiliated with the Episcopal tradition.

 Groton enrolls about 380 boys and girls from the eighth through twelfth grades, dubbed Forms II–VI in the British fashion.
 Its $475 million endowment enables the school to admit students on a need-blind basis.
 Typically, 40–44% of students are on financial aid.
 Students with family incomes under $150,000 attend for free.

-The school admitted 8% of applicants in 2022.
-Its list of notable alumni includes U.S. President Franklin D. Roosevelt and Nobel laureate John B. Goodenough.
+The school's list of notable alumni includes U.S. President Franklin D. Roosevelt and Nobel laureate John B. Goodenough.

 History

 The Peabody era, 1884–1940

 Groton School was founded in 1884 by Endicott Peabody, an Episcopal priest.
 Peabody was backed by Harvard president Charles Eliot and affluent figures of the time, such as Peabody's father Samuel Peabody, Phillips Brooks, William Lawrence, William Crowninshield Endicott, and J. P. Morgan.
 The school also enjoyed the patronage of the Roosevelt family, as Theodore Roosevelt was one of Peabody's close friends.

 The design of St. John's Chapel (1900) reflects the school's low church tendencies.
 Its architect, a high churchman, proposed adding an ornate reredos like the one he built for St. Paul's School, but Endicott Peabody vetoed it.

 Peabody served as headmaster for 56 years.
 A proponent of "muscular Christianity," he instituted a Spartan educational system that included cold showers and dormitory cubicles instead of individual bedrooms.
 He successfully attracted the children of wealthy families, whom he hoped to toughen up through this program of "corrective salutary deprivation."

 Under Peabody, Groton sought to inspire its students to serve the public good, rather than enter professional life.
 In peacetime, many graduates were involved in public affairs, but the alumni typically gravitated to business, finance, law, or similar professional positions.
 In wartime, the school's ethos of public service played a more prominent role.
 Of Groton's 580 military-age alumni, 475 served in World War I; 24 died and another 36 were wounded, at a time when the graduating class contained roughly 27 students.
 Roughly 700 alumni served in World War II, with 31 deaths.

 Peabody also expected his students to "be ready for advanced courses at the universities."
 He sought to improve the academic qualities of the student body, introducing competitive entrance examinations and a scholarship program in 1907.
 (One such scholarship student, Henry Chauncey '23, went on to popularize the Scholastic Aptitude Test with American universities.)
 Since even Ivy League universities could not always be counted on for financial aid at the time, Peabody also helped certain students pay for college.
-Chauncey was able to transfer from Ohio State to Harvard after Peabody arranged for a Groton donor to subsidize the cost, and Peabody gave the 1940 valedictorian John B. Goodenough a tutoring job to help make ends meet after the latter was admitted to Yale.
+Chauncey was able to transfer from Ohio State to Harvard after Peabody arranged for a Groton donor to subsidize the cost, and Peabody gave the 1940 valedictorian and future Nobel laureate John B. Goodenough a tutoring job to help make ends meet after the latter was admitted to Yale.